fireflycons/PSCloudFormation/README.md

 ### PowerShell Core (Linux)
 https://www.powershellgallery.com/packages/PSCloudFormation.netcore

-Please note that currenly YAML templates are not supported in this version due to the fact that `powershell-yaml` does not work in Linux.
-As soon as that gets sorted out, YAML support will be added to this project.

-In the meantime, the guys at AWS have a tool that can convert templates between JSON and YAML formats [here](https://github.com/awslabs/aws-cfn-template-flip).

 ## What it isn't

 It isn't intended as a replacement for the raw API `New-CFNStack` etc. You should continue to use those in automation scripts.